Roles & Permissions (RBAC)

 In Your Application

-Check the permissions claim in the access token:
+Inspect the permissions claim on the verified access token.

 // Node.js example